Understanding the WMAP Cold Spot mystery: Cluster analysis of the CMB maps in the vicinity of the CS

 In Fig.\ref{f4} the CS is clearly seen at $k\simeq 1130 \div1224$ as a cluster of minima (C10, n=10) of the signal in the WCM and ILC III maps.
 Moreover, there are no significant differences between these two signals either for the whole ring, or for the zone of the CS.
 Fig.\ref{f5} shows the distribution of the length of the clusters versus the number of cluster.
 Clusters of maxima are shown in black, minima in red.
 As one can see from Fig.\ref{f5} there are about 17 clusters of maxima and 17 clusters of minima.
 The mean length of the ILC and WCM clusters of maxima $\langle D^{+}_{\rm ilc}(n)\rangle \simeq 0.0337$, while for the clusters of minima we get $\langle D^{-}_{\rm ilc}(n)\rangle\simeq 0.0256$.
 For comparison, after taking 1000 realizations for the GRF with the WMAP best fit $\Lambda$CDM power spectrum we have found $\langle D^{+}_{\rm grf}(n)\rangle\simeq 0.0303$ and $\langle D^{-}_{\rm grf}(n)\rangle\simeq 0.0315$.
+Remember that in the one-dimensional case the area statistic, used in \cite{cruz2007a} for two dimensional case and the length statistic, applied above are equivalent.
+Nevertheless, to estimate the probability distribution function $P(D)$ for the clusters at $\nu_t=0$ and to have a length $D$ within the interval $D-\delta D\div D+\delta D$ we performed the numerical simulations using 1000 realizations of the RGF CMB.
+In particular, for each of realization we took into account that the length of each ring with corresponding latitude $\theta$ is rescaled by factor $|\sin\theta|$, which re-normalize the mean length of the cluster for each ring.
+Then we got the number of the clusters with length $D$ versus its length and come to the distribution function $P(D)$.
+For $D>\langle D\rangle$ the function $P(D/\langle D\rangle)$ has Gaussian form $P(D)\propto \exp(-0.5(D/\langle D\rangle)^2)$ and corresponding probability to get the cluster with the length $D/\langle D\rangle\simeq 3-4$ is about $0.00033-0.011$.
+For the ring with $\theta =\pi/2$ the total number of clusters is about $40$ (for chosen resolution of the map $\Theta=1^\circ$), and the existence of a single cluster with $ D/\langle D\rangle\sim 3$ is quite possible.
+However, the probability to get two or even three clusters with $D/\langle D\rangle> 3$ for one ring is less then $0.016$ ( for two clusters with $D/\langle D\rangle= 3$), and less then $0.005$ for three clusters with the same length.
+For $D/\langle D\rangle> 4$ the corresponding probability to find two clusters is less then $2\cdot10^{-4}$.
+Note that our simulations are based on the RGF CMB map, which generally reproduced the statistically homogeneous and isotropic Gaussian random process.
+As it was pointed out in Section 3.1, the ILC III map is already statistically peculiar.
+Therefore, the model of the RGF CMB is not quite adequate to the WMAP ILC III or WCM maps, and corresponding estimation of the statistical properties of these signals needs to be taking into account as a tendency of departure from Gaussianity, rather then strong evidence of it.
+In Section 4 we will discuss some of the possible consequences of the anisotropy of the power , discussed in Section 3.1 and their influence on the properties of the zone with the CS.